ImageMagick/Usage-Markdown/index.md

 So, it may be vague or chaotic in places.
 You are welcome to look at it, learn, and make comments on it.

-Other examples were grabbed or developed from answers to users' questions on he [IM Forums](http://www.imagemagick.org/Usage/forum_link.cgi?f=1), or contributed to me as solutions to various problems.
+Other examples were grabbed or developed from answers to users' questions on the [IM Forums](http://www.imagemagick.org/Usage/forum_link.cgi?f=1), or contributed to me as solutions to various problems.

 I look forward to suggestions and e-mail from other IM users.
 Such e-mail generally results in improvements and expansions to these example pages.